Al-Shamiyah

 Al-Shamiyah (الشامية) is a town in northwestern Syria, administratively part of the Latakia Governorate, located north of Latakia.
 Nearby localities include Burj Islam to the north, Burj al-Qasab and Kirsana to the south.
 According to the Syria Central Bureau of Statistics, Al-Shamiyah had a population of 2,982 in the 2004 census.
 Its inhabitants are predominantly Alawites.

+Syrian Civil War

+On 15 June 2014, Syrian opposition forces targeted the village with artillery fire, killing at least one person.